mvcds/brave-clojure/10/readme.md

 Let you manage identities.

-There are four reference types in Clojure: atom, ref, var and agent (this last one will not be covered).
+There are four reference types in Clojure: atom, ref, var and agent.

 > Atom